christophsax/seasonal/README.md

 Alternatively, the R-Call can be modified manually in the lower left window.
 Press 'Run Call' to re-estimate the model and to adjust the option selectors, the output, and the summary.
-With the 'Close and Import' button, inspect is closed and the call is imported to R.
+With the 'Close and Import' button, inspect is closed and the call is imported to R. The 'static' button substitutes automatic procedures are substituted by the automatically chosen spec-argument options, in the same way as `static`.

 The views in the upper right window can be selected from the drop down menu.
 The views can also be customized (see `?inspect`for details)

-The lower right panel shows the summary, as descibed in the help page of
+The lower right panel shows the summary, as descibed in the help page of `?summary.seas`.
-\code{\link{summary.seas}}.
 The 'Full X-13 output' button opens the complete output of X-13 in a separate tab or window.